Hostdon/pleroma/docs/docs/configuration/cheatsheet.md

 * `federation_incoming_replies_max_depth`: Max. depth of reply-to activities fetching on incoming federation, to prevent out-of-memory situations while fetching very long threads.
 If set to `nil`, threads of any depth will be fetched.
 Lower this value if you experience out-of-memory crashes.
 * `federation_reachability_timeout_days`: Timeout (in days) of each external federation target being unreachable prior to pausing federating to it.
 * `allow_relay`: Permits remote instances to subscribe to all public posts of your instance.
 This may increase the visibility of your instance.
-* `public`: Makes the client API in authenticated mode-only except for user-profiles.
-Useful for disabling the Local Timeline and The Whole Known Network.
-Note that there is a dependent setting restricting or allowing unauthenticated access to specific resources, see `restrict_unauthenticated` for more details.
+* `public`: Allows unauthenticated access to public resources on your instance.
+This is essentially used as the default value for `:restrict_unauthenticated`.
+   See `restrict_unauthenticated` for more details.
 * `quarantined_instances`: *DEPRECATED* ActivityPub instances where activities will not be sent.
 They can still reach there via other means, we just won't send them.
 * `allowed_post_formats`: MIME-type list of formats allowed to be posted (transformed into HTML).
 * `extended_nickname_format`: Set to `true` to use extended local nicknames format (allows underscores/dashes).
 This will break federation with